What Is Cross Price Elasticity of Demand?

 Using Conjoint Analysis (CBC) to Estimate Cross Price Elasticity of Demand

 With conjoint analysis, market research survey participants are shown different product profiles offered at different prices and asked which product they would choose in each scenario (choice task).
-Across choice tasks, the prices (and potentially other product features) are experimentally changed and the changes in respondent choices are noted.
+Across choice tasks, the product prices (and potentially other product features) are experimentally changed and the changes in respondent choices are noted.
 An example CBC question is shown below:

 Using a statistical model, such as (individual-level) logistic regression via HB-MNL estimation, the researcher estimates the preference for brands, product features, and importantly the price sensitivity of each product in the conjoint experiment.
 Using that model with its utility coefficients, the researcher creates a what-if market simulator.